-Before your session, you could ask your young people to find one item in their kitchen at home that contains man-made plastics.
-Ask them to think about how they might be able to upcycle the packaging, giving it a second life by reusing it, or find an alternative plastic-free option.
+Before your session, you could ask your group to find one item in their kitchen at home that contains man-made plastics.
+Ask them to think about how they might be able to upcycle the packaging, giving it a second life by reusing it, or find an alternative plasticfree option.

-You can find this guide for reducing plastic use on the next page it may give some inspiration!
+You can find this guide for reducing plastic use on the next page - it may give some inspiration!